ted-ross/transom/README.md

 books.
 Once generated, you can make any edits you'd like and check it in.

-The scripts depend on the availability of the following tools in your
-environment: dot, doxygen, epydoc, javadoc, epydoc, pygments, rdoc, and xsltproc.

 When you add release content, you should also update the following files.

     input/site.conf            # Update the current release pointer input/releases/index.md    # Add current release, move the previous

+The scripts depend on the availability of the following tools in your
+environment: cmake, dot, doxygen, epydoc, gcc, javadoc, make, pygments, rdoc, and xsltproc.
+The following yum command works to install all the required dependencies on Fedora or RHEL.

+    $ sudo yum install cmake doxygen epydoc graphviz java-devel make python-pigments rubygem-rdoc libxslt

 ## Publishing your work